Victoria has recorded no new cases of coronavirus since yesterday, with the total number of cases now at 20,345.

 In Victoria at the current time:

-- 4277 cases may indicate community transmission – no change since yesterday
+- 4276 cases may indicate community transmission – the same as yesterday.

-- 4 cases are currently active in Victoria.
-All active cases are in metropolitan Melbourne
+- 49 cases are currently active in Victoria.

 - 2 cases of coronavirus are in hospital, there are no cases in intensive care